Mount Hasan: Etymology

-Mount Hasan was named Athar during the Hittites period.

 Geography and geomorphology

 Mount Hasan lies in the Anatolian plateau, between the Taurus Range and the Pontic Mountains, and its and Mount Erciyes's silhouettes dominate the landscape and rise high above the surrounding terrain.
 The city of Aksaray lies 30–40 km northwest from Mount Hasan, while the settlements of Helvadere, Uluören, Dikmen and Taşpınar lie clockwise from north to northwest around the volcano.
 In addition, there are seasonal settlements on the volcano which are associated with summer pastures.
+The volcano has been prospected as a potential source for geothermal power.

 Mount Hasan is part of a larger volcanic province in Central Anatolia known as the Central Anatolian or Cappadocian Volcanic Province., which includes ignimbrites, monogenetic volcanic fields and stratovolcanoes such as Mount Erciyes, Mount Hasan, Karacadağ and Melendiz Dağ with an area of about 20000 km2-25000 km2.
 Volcanism took place during the Plio-Pleistocene and into the Quaternary.